-When you are freezing something that is pre-cooked (meat, sauce, bread, etc.) make sure that the food is completely cooled in the refrigerator before placing it in the freezer.
+Freezer Cooking Like a Pro Tip: When you are freezing something that is pre-cooked (meat, sauce, bread, etc.) make sure that the food is completely cooled in the refrigerator before placing it in the freezer.
 Putting hot food in a freezer makes the other food in your freezer thaw partially which is not good for consistency.
 Also, hot food in a freezer makes the freezer have to work too hard to get back down to the right temp.
 Play it safe and refrigerate cooked foods for a few hours before moving to the freezer.

 Most of the time, recipes work best if they are thawed for 24 hours before reheating.
 This allows the edges and outsides to not overcook since they get reheated the fastest in the oven.
-Reheating frozen meals can leave cold spots in the dish that aren’t appetizing and aren’t safe to eat.
+Reheating frozen meals can leave cold spots in the dish that isn’t appetizing and aren’t safe to eat.